Edinburgh-Genome-Foundry/codon-usage-tables/README.md

 Contribute
 ----------

-This repo was started at the Edinburgh Genome Foundry by Zulko and is released on [Github](https://github.com/Edinburgh-Genome-Foundry/codon-usage-tables) under a Public Domain licence (and no warranty whatsoever, please cross-check the codon usage with other sources if you are not sure).
+This repo was started at the Edinburgh Genome Foundry by Zulko and is released on [Github](https://github.com/Edinburgh-Genome-Foundry/codon-usage-tables) into the Public Domain, and is also available under the [CC0 license](LICENSE) (and no warranty whatsoever, please cross-check the codon usage with other sources if you are not sure).
 Feel free to add other tables if you think of more commonly used species.